Nickel allergy

-Nickel allergy or nickel allergic contact dermatitis (Ni-ACD) is a form of allergic contact dermatitis (ACD) caused by exposure to the chemical element nickel.
-It typically causes a rash that is red and itchy and that may be bumpy or scaly.
-The main treatment is avoiding contact with nickel-releasing metals, such as inexpensive jewelry.
+Nickel allergy is any of several allergic conditions provoked by exposure to the chemical element nickel.
+Nickel allergy often takes the form of nickel allergic contact dermatitis (Ni-ACD), a form of allergic contact dermatitis (ACD).
+Ni-ACD typically causes a rash that is red and itchy and that may be bumpy or scaly.
+The main treatment for it is avoiding contact with nickel-releasing metals, such as inexpensive jewelry.
+Another form of nickel allergy is a systemic form: systemic nickel allergy syndrome (SNAS) can mimic some of the symptoms of irritable bowel syndrome (IBS) and also has a dermatologic component.

 Signs and symptoms

 The most common sign of nickel allergy is inflammation of the skin at an area that comes into regular contact with nickel.
 This often takes the form of a reddened patch of skin with raised bumps (papules) or small blisters (vesicles), and edema.
 People with chronic dermatitis tend to have dry, scaly, and cracked skin at the site of contact.
 These sites of inflammation (called "primary eruptions") can occur anywhere on the skin that contacts nickel, but are most common on the hands, face, or anywhere that contacts metal objects such as jewelry or metal clothes buttons.
 Particularly high levels of nickel exposure can cause irritated patches of skin to appear at other sites on the body (called "secondary eruptions").
 These typically occur as blistering rashes on the hands, eyelids, and at the inside of flexing joints (inside the elbow, back of the knee, etc.).

 Ingestion of nickel may cause a systemic reaction, which can result in generalized inflammation of the skin across the body, small blisters in the hands, irritation inside the flexing joints (flexural eczema), and redness and irritation of both buttocks.

 Systemic contact dermatitis (SCD) is defined as a dermatitis occurring in an epi-cutaneously contact-sensitized person when exposed to haptens systemically such as orally, per rectum, intravesically, transcutaneously, intrauterinely, intravenously, or by inhalation.

 The pathophysiology of systemic nickel allergy syndrome (SNAS) is not well understood.
 The clinical course is determined by an immunological interplay between two types of T cells (Th1 and Th2 responses).
 SCD is often considered a subset of SNAS, but with only skin manifestations.
-SNAS presents with an array of symptoms ranging from respiratory to generalized skin rash to gastrointestinal symptoms A meta review evaluating SNAS found that 1% of patients sensitized to nickel reacted to the nickel content of a 'normal' diet, and with increasing doses of nickel more individuals reacted SNAS is a multilayered immunological response demonstrating variance between individuals and doses of nickel exposure.
+SNAS presents with an array of symptoms ranging from respiratory to generalized skin rash to gastrointestinal symptoms.
+The gastrointestinal symptoms may mimic those of irritable bowel syndrome.
+A meta review evaluating SNAS found that 1% of patients sensitized to nickel reacted to the nickel content of a 'normal' diet, and with increasing doses of nickel more individuals reacted.
+SNAS is a multilayered immunological response demonstrating variance between individuals and doses of nickel exposure.